 Put love and affection back into your touching and kissing.
 Do it in a way that your spouse can’t doubt your affection.
 More than words, we communicate our love by how we touch, how we gaze, and the softness of our voice.
 Look, talk, and touch as if you were in love with your spouse and it will help your feelings to come back.
 Don’t wait for the feelings to come first.

 6. Having sex less and less.

-7. No longer dating our spouse or doing activities together.
+7. No longer having fun dates or doing activities together.

 8. Less and less talking about intimate subjects.

-One of the things that helps to build love is the sharing of parts of ourselves that we would not trust the rest of the world with.
+In marriage we share parts of ourselves that we would not trust the rest of the world with.
 Intimate talk means sharing things that are personal and meaningful.
 Intimate talk is letting our spouse hear about parts of our emotions and thinking that others don’t hear.
 In order to have intimate talk, you need to have a spouse who listens well and treats your thoughts and feelings sensitively.
 That goes for your spouse, too.
-Another aspect to this is don’t be quick to share all your thoughts and feelings with everyone else.
-Save some aspect of yourself for your spouse.
-If you are not good at this, you can work on it by asking yourself what is important to your spouse about what he or she has experienced.
-That is, don’t be fact-focused.
-Rarely are the facts as important as their meaning to you, and to your spouse.

 9. Not planning for future things that you can both look forward to.

 The motivation to stay together depends on being able to imagine a good future together.
 As a future together starts to look more bleak, loving feelings start to evaporate.
 Make sure that you talk about the special times you want to have with your spouse in the future and how you are looking forward to sharing the rest of your life together.
 Help your spouse to see a connection between your current relationship and your future one.
 You, also, need to avoid seeing that the grass might be greener with someone else.